alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 comment.
 I'm hoping this post was a helpful resource for your Neopets needs.
 Or your needs to...see someone do a lot of research into things that don't matter?
 I've watched [Unraveled](https://www.youtube.com/playlist?list=PLaDrN74SfdT7Ueqtwn_bXo1MuSWT0ji2w), I understand the appeal.
-In any case, good luck on your journey to accumulate wealth.
+Whichever need it was, I wish you luck on your wealth accumulating journey.